New Bedford’s natural environment is clean, healthy, accessible to residents and enhances the City’s resilience.

 Impervious Surface in New Bedford

 This map shows the percent of impervious area within 1 square kilometer.
-The higher percentage of impervious surface in the city center contributes to the heat island effect, which refers to the hotter temperatures that accompany built out areas.
+The higher percentage of impervious surface in the city center contributes to the urban heat island effect.
 Reducing the amount of impervious surface will help residents stay cool during high heat days.

 Urban Tree Canopy